Illawarra & Shoalhaven

 - Oedema reduction and comfort in palliative clients

-- Oedema following venous thrombosis and for venous diseases
+- Oedema following venous thrombosis and for chronic venous diseases

 What should I expect from our first session and what should I bring?

 During our initial 60 minute consultation, your physiotherapist will ask you about your current concerns and about your recent and past medical history.
 Your physiotherapist will then assess your lymphoedema to determine the best treatment plan.
 If you have previously been using compression therapy please bring your garments to your appointment as well as past medical history details details of current medications, results of any recent blood tests or circulation tests (eg doppler ultrasounds).

 Do I need a referral to see a lymphoedema physiotherapist?

 No. Physiotherapists in Australia are primary care practitioners, meaning you do not need a referral.
 You simply ring up to book a consultation, or book online.
 Many people choose to get a referral from their specialist or general practitioner to assist their physiotherapist in understanding their condition and medical history which can be beneficial due to complex nature of oedema.